Yurik72/ESPHap/README.md

 At this moment  ESP32 supported and tested well.
 ESP8266 is ported as well and under the testing stage.
 There are some minor bugs and especially in the pairing process.
 Not all of them finished smooth.
 Hovewer it can be maximum 3 attempts (in my experience) and after that everything working fine.
 I'd say that after pairing (once operation) devices works well and stable

+Library allows to setup up to the 16 different [accessories](https://www.apple.com/ae/ios/home/accessories/)  on the same ESP32/ESP8266 board

 Many thanks to [maximkulkin](https://github.com/maximkulkin) for providing fine libraries for native integration, this project uses this as well.